Thermodynamics and the Joule-Thomson expansion of dilaton black holes in 2+1 dimensions: Thermodynamics for the case

 To understand the global stability one has to study the Gibbs free energy as we did for other cases of $N$.
+The Gibbs free energy $G = M - TS$ is given as,

-In Fig.$\refb{gvst3}$ we have plotted G vs T and in Fig$\refb{gandt3}$ G vs $r_+$ and T vs $r_+$.
+In Fig.$\refb{gvst3}$ we have plotted G vs T and in Fig.$\refb{gandt3}$ G vs $r_+$ and T vs $r_+$.
 Similar to the $N = 6/7$ case, for $T < T_{max}$ there are two branches of black holes: small and large.
-Smaller black holes are locally stable and are preferred globally since it has lower values of $G$.
+Smaller black holes are locally stable and preferred globally since it has lower values of $G$.
 There are no black holes beyond $T = T_{max}$.
-There is a first order phase transition between small black holes and the thermal AdS space at $T= T_{max}$.
-This is similar to the Hawking-Page phase transition in Schwarzschild-AdS black hole.
-Main difference between $N=2/3$ case and $N=6/7$ case is that the Gibbs free energy has a minimum in $N=2/3$ case for the range of $r_+$ considered.
+There are no first-order phase transitions such as the 4D Schwarzschild-AdS black hole because it is charged \cite{hawking2} or van der Waals phase transitions such as for the 4D Reissner-Nordstr\"om-AdS black hole \cite{mann3}.